dittygoops/factory_optimization/README.md

 1. Enter total available factory hours
 2. Enter total factory budget
+3. Specify number of unique supplies
+4. For each supply, provide:
+   - Supply name
+   - Unit cost
+   - Maximum quantity
-3. Specify number of unique products
+4. Specify number of unique products
-4. For each product, provide:
+5. For each product, provide:
    - Product name
+   - Recipe
    - Time to produce (hours)
-   - Production cost
+   - Additional production cost
    - Selling price
-   - Maximum production quantity

 ### Example Scenario

 ```
 Factory Production Optimization
 -------------------------------
-Total Available Factory Hours: 1000
+Total Available Factory Hours: 500
-Total Factory Budget ($): 50000
+Total Factory Budget ($): 10000

+Number of Unique Supplies: 2
+Enter Supply 1 Info:
+Supply Name: Wire
+Cost of the Supply ($): 5
+Maximum Quantity of the Supply: 200

+Enter Supply 2 Info:
+Supply Name: Aluminum
+Cost of the Supply ($): 10
+Maximum Quantity of the Supply: 150

 Number of Unique Products: 2
 Enter Product 1 Info:
-Item Name: Laptop
+Item Name: iPhone
+Quantity of Wire needed: 3
+Quantity of Aluminum needed: 2
 Time to produce the item (hours): 2
-Cost to produce the item ($): 500
+Cost to produce the item ($): 50
-Price to sell the item ($): 1200
+Price to sell the item ($): 400
-Maximum Quantity of this item that can be produced: 250

 Enter Product 2 Info:
-Item Name: Smartphone
+Item Name: Macbook
+Quantity of Wire needed: 5
+Quantity of Aluminum needed: 8
-Time to produce the item (hours): 1.5
+Time to produce the item (hours): 5
-Cost to produce the item ($): 300
+Cost to produce the item ($): 200
-Price to sell the item ($): 800
+Price to sell the item ($): 1500
-Maximum Quantity of this item that can be produced: 300
 ```

 ## How It Works